-Figure 15 presents the number of CSA offences per 1,000 child population (under 16) in police force areas.
-Large regional variations are evident: five areas have a rate of 12 or more CSA crimes per 1,000 child population, and 12 areas have a rate below 3.
-Regional differences in rates of recorded CSA have been highlighted by the Office of the Children's Commissioner (2012, 2015) which argued that success in identification rather than actual crime rates was as the main source of geographical differences.
+It is interesting to note that during the three years there appears to have been a greater spread in the rates of CSA offences, suggesting that the increase is uneven across the country.
+Regional variation has also been highlighted by the Office of the Children's Commissioner (2012, 2015) which argued that success in identification rather than actual crime rates was a driver of this variation.
 Here the resources available and local policing priorities may account for some of the differences, particularly in relation to image offences.
 Regional variations merit further in depth research.

 Figure 15.
-Distribution of police force areas according to the number of CSA offences (incl. publication of obscene imagery) per 1,000 child population in England and Wales, 2015/16
+Changing distribution of the rate of CSA offences (including publication of obscene imagery) per 1,000 child population (0-15) by police force area in England and Wales, 2014/15-2016/17